lynndylanhurley/j-toker/readme.md

 IE8 + IE9 will try to cache ajax requests.
 This results in an issue where the request return 304 status with `Content-Type` set to `html` and everything goes haywire.

 The solution to this problem is to set the `If-Modified-Since` headers to `'0'` on each of the request methods that we use in our app.
-This is done by default when using this module.
+This is done by default when using this plugin.

 The solution was lifted from [this stackoverflow post](http://stackoverflow.com/questions/16098430/angular-ie-caching-issue-for-http).